 The best method to using essential oils is to dilute.
 This greatly reduces the risk of irritation, and sensitization where delayed immune response occurs after repeated use.
-Some constituents like menthol, cinnamaldehyde, thymol, eugenol, carvacrol and others are known to irritate the skin, but doesn’t necessarily mean an allergic reaction.
+Some constituents like menthol, cinnamaldehyde, thymol, eugenol, carvacrol and others commonly irritate the skin, but doesn’t necessarily mean an allergic reaction.
 Best advice is to heavily dilute these essential oils for topical use.

 Individuals with sensitive skin should avoid using essential oils neat on the skin.
-Essential oils should also be adequately or heavily diluted for babies and children.
+Essential oils should also be adequately diluted for babies and children.

 Some Essential Oils Actually Improve Allergies

-Not only do these essential oils reduce allergic response at the immune level, they are commonly used is to control allergy symptoms.
+Essential oils reduce allergic response at the immune level, but they are also commonly used is to control allergy symptoms.

 Is It Actually An Allergy